-The potential impacts on surface and groundwater resources may include as follows:
+The potential impacts from the Project on groundwater resources are as follows:

-- Earthworks in the project area may increase erosion, especially during rainfall events, which may increase the suspended sediment concentrations and pollute water resources; - Possible disruption of the irrigation and drainage patterns/network scheme due to earthworks for the OHTL; - Degradation of groundwater quality as a result of accidental leaks/spills or siltation due to earthworks; - Sewage will be generated from the construction workforce (toilets and washing facilities) and during the operation phase of the PV plant; - Liquid effluents will also arise from washing equipment (i.e., PV solar panels) - Inappropriate storage and management of waste material storage may lead to water quality impacts from run-off entering and improper drainage channels inside the PV plant site. - The site facilities will ensure water availability for staff use (washing hands, toilets, etc.), filling water tanks with rotation trucks.
-Local companies will supply drinking water. - For sanitary and construction water, the contractor will take it with tanks from local suppliers or from the pipeline that crosses the PV Site under a permit. - 8.2.
-Receptor Sensitivity
+- Earthworks in the project area may increase erosion, especially during rainfall events, which may increase the suspended sediment concentrations and pollute water resources; - Possible disruption of the irrigation and drainage patterns/network scheme due to earthworks for the OHTL; - Degradation of groundwater quality as a result of accidental leaks/spills or siltation due to earthworks; - Sewage will be generated from the construction workforce (toilets and washing facilities) and during the operation phase of the PV plant; - Unplanned liquid effluents arising from washing equipment (i.e., PV solar panels) - Inappropriate storage and management of waste material storage may lead to water quality impacts from run-off entering and improper drainage channels inside the PV plant site.

+- The site facilities will ensure water availability for staff use (washing hands, toilets, etc.), filling water tanks with rotation trucks.
+Local companies will supply drinking water during the construction phase and therefore no groundwater will be required. - For sanitary and construction water, the contractor will take it with tanks from the pipeline that crosses the PV Site under a permit.

-Table 42 summarises the key receptors relevant to the Project.
+Table 45 summarises the key receptors relevant to the Project.